Russia denies looking for pretext to invade Ukraine

 Ukrainian officials have warned that Russia could launch an attack from various directions, including from the territory of its ally Belarus.

-Lukashenko said the maneuvers will be conducted on Belarus’ western border and also in the country’s south where it borders Ukraine.
+Lukashenko said the maneuvers will be conducted on Belarus’ western border and also in the country’s south, where it borders Ukraine.
+Belarus Security Council Secretary Alexander Volfovich said Monday that Russian troops already had started arriving in the country for the exercise, according to the BELTA news agency.

-Russia has denied having plans to attack its neighbor and in turn accused the Ukrainian leadership of hatching plans to use force to reclaim control of rebel-held territories.
+Russia has denied having plans to attack its neighbor and in turn accused the Ukrainian leadership of hatching plans to use force to reclaim control of Russian-backed rebel-held territories in eastern Ukraine.
 Ukrainian authorities have denied it.

-Russia seized the Crimean Peninsula after the ouster of Ukraine’s Moscow-friendly leader and in 2014 also threw its weight behind a separatist insurgency in eastern Ukraine.
-More than 14,000 people have been killed in nearly eight years of fighting between the Russia-backed rebels and Ukrainian forces in the country’s industrial heartland called Donbas.
+Russia annexed the Crimean Peninsula from Ukraine in 2014 after the ouster of Ukraine’s Moscow-friendly leader and also threw its weight behind a separatist insurgency in eastern Ukraine.
+More than 14,000 people have been killed in nearly eight years of fighting there.

 Russian President Vladimir Putin has warned that Moscow will take unspecified “military-technical measures” if the West stonewalls its demands.